 Production of the future

-Robotics has made great progress in recent years and is constantly evolving.
-The experts at TÜV AUSTRIA, Fraunhofer and Joanneum Research emphasize that science and technology partners therefore need to develop solutions for how to deal with safety and security concerns as well as risk issues.
+Robotics has made significant progress in recent years and is constantly evolving.
+The experts at TUV AUSTRIA, Fraunhofer, and Joanneum Research emphasize that science and technology partners need to develop solutions for dealing with safety and security concerns and risk issues.